egregoire23/SupervisedWithR/Neural Network & Logistic Regression on Weekly Stock Returns.md

 ```

 ![](Graphs&Images/Neural-Network-on-Weekly-Stock-Returns_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->
-The model with the lowest test error rate is with 3 neurons in the
+The model with the lowest test error rate has 3 neurons in the
 hidden layer.
 Although this is not the lowest training error rate, we
 want to avoid overfitting.